Lexus has reaffirmed its status as one of the world’s most design-focused car companies, revealing plans to showcase that philosophy across the globe.

-Lexus has collaborated with The Weinstein Company to support emerging directors from around the globe, commissioning them to bring five wonderful stories to life as short films.
+Lexus is to support emerging directors from around the globe, commissioning them to bring five wonderful stories to life as short films.
 The stories are beautifully told and explore the theme that ‘Life is Amazing’.
 They will debut at various film events around the world and will be released online later this year.
 Lexus and The Weinstein Company will hold the world premiere event at the 2013 Festival de Cannes in May.

 More information about Lexus’ design initiatives can be found at the Lexus global website.